nestybox/sysbox-ee/README.md

 * Supports running Docker inside the system container.

-  - Securely, with total isolation between the Docker inside the container and the Docker on the host (e.g,. without using Docker privileged containers on the host and without bind mounting the host's Docker socket into the container).
+  - [Cleanly & securely](#docker-in-docker), with total isolation between the inner and outer Docker containers.

-  - Fast: the inner Docker uses the overlayfs driver.

   - This is useful for testing & CI/CD use cases.